 - Having more than one baby is very rare in amazon river dolphins.

 - The mother nurses their babies for a period ranging between two months to two years.

-- The mother usually stays with child till it is able to hunt by itself.
+- The mother usually stays with the child till it can hunt by itself.
 As there are no predators of amazon dolphins so there is no need for babies protection.

 16. Are Pink Dolphins Endangered

-According to IUCN (International Union for Conservation of Nature), the Pink River Dolphins have not been studied enough, so very less is known about the dangers it faces.
-Due to data deficiency it is unknown whether its population is stable or decreasing.
-However, it is well known that they face certain threats such:
+According to IUCN (International Union for Conservation of Nature), the Pink River Dolphins have not been studied enough, so very little is known about the dangers it faces.
+Due to data deficiency, it is unknown whether its population is stable or decreasing.
+However, it is well known that they face certain threats such as:

-It is easily hunted by fishermen and natives due to limited river space and their carcass is used to attract other fish which the fishermen intend to catch for food.
+It is easily hunted by fishermen and natives due to limited river space and their carcass is used to attract other fish that the fishermen intend to catch for food.
 They are also killed by fishermen to eliminate the competition for fishing.
-According to an estimation about 10% of the Amazon river dolphins is hunted every year.
+According to an estimation, about 10% of the Amazon river dolphins are hunted every year.